nginxinc/nginx-one-workshops/labs/lab2/readme.md

     bash generate_certs.sh
     ```

-1. If both ENV variables are set correctly && you are logged into the Nginx Private Registry, you can now run Docker Compose to pull and run the images.
+1. If both ENV variables are set correctly && you are logged into the NGINX Private Registry, you can now run Docker Compose to pull and run the images.
 Ensure you are in the `/lab2` folder:

     ```bash
     docker compose up --force-recreate -d